Verschiedene Aufnahmemethoden = unterschiedliche Wirkungen

 Practical examples: When which method is appropriate

-• For immediate effect: Sublingual tincture or vape
+• For fast action: Sublingual (tincture/spray) or vape

 Tip for edible fans: Combined recording